 How should parishes celebrate Earth Day (April 22) and Earth Week (April 17-23) this year?
-The Diocese of Maine’s Climate Justice Council suggests that we look to the Wabanaki experience as they respond to the climate crisis.
+The Diocese of Maine’s Creation Care Team suggests that we look to the Wabanaki experience as they respond to the climate crisis.
 The Penobscot, Passamaquoddy, Maliseet, Mi’kmaq and Abenaki tribes have for 10,000 years treated each day as an Earth Day — a day for honoring and protecting Creation before all else.
 As Maliseet chief Clarissa Sabattis recently stated at the Legislature’s State of the Tribes Day on March 16, “We do not own the land; we only borrow it from our future generations.”
 Theirs is the example that can prepare our congregations for a timely response to the threats and injustices that climate change is bringing.

 In addition to advocating for cleaner water, green energy and for protection from sea level rise, the Wabanaki also teach us that there is a spiritual dimension to climate change activism.
 The Penobscot express reverence for Katahdin for example each year on Labor Day weekend by holding the K100 event.
 Wabanaki citizens paddle, walk, bike and run at various stages from the Penobscot reservation on Indian Island one hundred miles along the Penobscot River to the base of Mt.
 Katahdin, where they finally gather for prayer and ceremony.
 This annual pilgrimage captures something essential about the Wabanaki relationship to Creation: experiencing nature as sacred, not classifying or thinking about it, connects us most strongly to Creation and to the Creator.
 Our congregations could seek similar activities on Earth Day: a shore-front trash collection, a church-yard cleanup, a meditative hike, or a visit to Pemaquid Lighthouse to pray as dawn arrives.